rokath/trice/docs/TriceUserGuide.md

 > _(Read this)
 >
-> SORRY: This document long and not 100% consistent.
+> SORRY: This document is long and not 100% consistent.
 Hints or pull requests are welcome.

 <!-- TABLE OF CONTENTS -->
 <details>